Completion Time Minimization and Robust Power Control in Wireless Packet Networks: Robust Power Control

 where $i=1,\dotsc,M$.
-Let $\exp(\mathbf{w}_i)$ denote component-wise exponentiation of the vector $\mathbf{w}_i$. \begin{theorem} The reliability function $\Phi_i(\tilde{S}_i, \mathbf{\tilde{P}})$ is log-concave in $\tilde{S}_i, \mathbf{\tilde{P}}$ if $f_{\mathbf{W}_i}\bigl(\exp(\mathbf{w}_i)\bigr)$ is log-concave in $\mathbf{w}_i$. \end{theorem} The proof is given in the appendix.
-For example, the above condition is satisfied when each user experiences independent fading distributed as \cite{stuber00:prin_mob_comm}: i)~Rayleigh (richly scattered environments), ii)~Nakagami (significant line-of-sight propagation), or iii)~log-normal (shadowing due to signal attenuation).
+In the following, let $\exp(\mathbf{w}_i)$ denote component-wise exponentiation of the vector $\mathbf{w}_i$. \begin{theorem} The reliability function $\Phi_i(\tilde{S}_i, \tilde{\mathbf{P}})$ is log-concave in $\tilde{S}_i, \tilde{\mathbf{P}}$ if $f_{\mathbf{W}_i}\bigl(\exp(\mathbf{w}_i)\bigr)$ is log-concave in $\mathbf{w}_i$. \end{theorem} The proof is given in Appendix~\ref{sec:prf_thm_rlb_fn_log_ccv}.
+The following proposition shows that the condition given in Theorem~\ref{thm:rlb_fn_log_ccv} is satisfied in a wide class of commonly used wireless channel fading distributions. \begin{prop} The condition given in Theorem~\ref{thm:rlb_fn_log_ccv} is satisfied when each channel experiences independent fading distributed as: i)~Rayleigh, ii)~Nakagami, or iii)~log-normal. \end{prop} The proof of Proposition~\ref{prop:ray_naka_lognorm} is given in Appendix~\ref{sec:prf_prop_ray_naka_lognorm}.
+Rayleigh fading is commonly used to model richly scattered environments; Nakagami models significant line-of-sight propagation (or is used to approximate the Rician fading distribution); and the log-normal distribution is typically used to model the effects of shadowing due to signal attenuation through obstacles \cite{stuber00:prin_mob_comm}.
 Therefore, in all these cases, completion time minimization subject to outage probability constraints can be formulated as convex optimization problem (\ref{eq:ro_exp_min_J_R})--(\ref{eq:ro_exp_Pi_Pbi}).